-Regardless, slab pies are wonderful for feeding a large number of people, and this pie made 24 generous squares of pie.
+Regardless of nomenclature, slab pies are wonderful for feeding a large number of people, and this pie made 24 generous squares of pie.
 I used mulberries, but you can use any type of berries or even a mixture of berries.
 I also had a fair bit of extra dough when I trimmed the edges after placing the top crust over the fruit.
 I rolled the extra dough into a cylinder, covered it in plastic, and refrigerated overnight.
 Next day I sliced it while still cold into coins, placed it on a baking sheet, brushed it with egg wash and sprinkled it generously with sugar before baking it into cookies.

 For the Crust: